THE THREE HORSEMEN OF CHRONIC PAIN

 Continually searching for pathology when your problems are "functional" is not going to do it (HERE).
 More doctor visits, tests, and medications, won't do it either.
 There is no magic bullet.
 What I've done for you is to lay some groundwork to provide a simple, generic solution that will help many, if not most of you on at least on some level.
 And the extra cool thing about it is that UNLIKE THE PRACTICE OF MEDICINE, the side effect profile of this protocol is almost non-existent.
 There's never been a better time than today to turn over a new leaf.

 Using even some of the strategies found in THIS POST will allow you to start breaking the vicious cycle at all three corners.
 But most importantly, it deals with inflammation.
 If you can't at least put the breaks on the inflammation, you have little chance of truly improving your health and getting out of pain.
 It's the very reason that some of you reading this have not had the results you were hoping for with your chiropractor, therapist, or physician.
-There may be other things you need to do along the way.
-You might need some NUTRITIONAL SUPPLEMENTS.
-You may be a person who could benefit from seeing a Carrick-trained FUNCTIONAL NEUROLOGIST.
-There are plenty of others.
-But the bottom line is that you must break the cycle.
+Although there may be other things you need to do along the way, the bottom line is that you must break the cycle.

 Good stuff?
 Glad you liked it.
 You probably know any number of people who could benefit from this sort of information.
 Help us reach them by liking us on FACEBOOK.
 It takes all of about two seconds and is the best way I know to reach those you love and care about the most.